The Clinic (newspaper): Editorial stance

 The Clinic covers current events from a generally leftist position, showing contempt for almost all other media outlets in the country, and mocking politicians of all stripes, from former military dictator Augusto Pinochet to the late communist leader Gladys Marín.

-The Clinic is also critical of what it calls "lazy reporting" and many times it has criticized the centrist and center-left governments that have ruled Chile after its transition to democratic government.
+The Clinic is also critical of what it calls "lazy reporting" and many times it has criticized the centrist and centre-left governments that have ruled Chile since it transitioned to a democratic government.